brunofacca/zen-rails-security-checklist/README.md

 specs](https://github.com/OWASP/railsgoat/tree/master/spec/vulnerabilities).
 *Raises additional security awareness and mitigates security-related regressions.*
+- [ ] Create security tests in pairs: one for the access denied scenario and another for the access granted scenario.
+- [ ] When using TDD, consider implementing authentication in the early stages of development, as it tends to break multiple preexisting tests.

 #### Others
 - [ ] Use strong parameters in the controllers.
 This is the default behavior